grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/01 Overview.md

 ![Performance overview of a running test](images/01-Overview/running-performance-overview.png)

+After the test has finished the section is updated to no longer show stats that were only relevant while monitoring a live test.

+If there are any scenarios configured in the test script, a report with high level data for each individual scenario will show up right below the main performance overview chart.
+In this script there were no explicit scenarios configured.

-After the test has finished the section is updated to show peak RPS in place of current RPS and Active VUs are hidden.
-If any Performance Alerts have been detected, we will also display that information to you.
+If any performance Insights have been detected, we will also display that information to you.
 In this test, our algorithms did not find any problems.

 ![Performance overview of a finished test](images/01-Overview/finished-performance-overview.png)